 The guiding principle for rotation scheduling is fulfillment of resident educational objectives.
-The rotation schedule for residents is arranged to assure adequate training in all domains of practice with graduated responsibility.
-Adequate exposure to each subspecialty area is ensured by using a curriculum based on results of published surveys of the Association of Program Directors in Radiology regarding allotment of time for each rotation.
-Opportunity to learn radiological consultative skills in tertiary and primary care settings are provided.
+The rotation schedule and educational program for residents assure adequate training in all domains of practice with graduated responsibility.
+Opportunities are abundantly provided for supervised practice of radiological consultative, interpretive, and interventive skills in tertiary and primary care settings.

 Our program has full continuing accreditation by the ACGME.
 We were granted a permanent increase in our resident complement from 16 to 24 in May 2017.